background-img-buses-trains

 TrainDaily TripsAvg.
 TimeAvg.
 Price

 • Part of the FlixBus family, FlixTrain launched in 2018 to offer affordable and sustainable train travel in Germany.
 Its trains provide Wi-Fi, power outlets, air conditioning, onboard restrooms, and access to an entertainment portal full of movies, games, and music.
 In addition, each passenger gets a guaranteed seat, so you don't have to worry about standing in any aisles.
 FlixTrain operates 3 daily trips to Prague from Hamburg.
-The train usually departs from Hamburg Train Station in Hamburg and arrives at Main Railway Station in Prague after about 10 hours and 47 minutes.
+The train usually departs from Hamburg-Bergedorf in Hamburg and arrives at Central Bus Station in Prague after about 9 hours and 28 minutes.

 Frequently Asked Questions